mathieubolteau/scRNA2BoNI/ISBRA_2023_Supp/README.md

-# Bolteau et al. ISBRA 2023 Supplementary Material
+# Supplementary Material: Inferring Boolean Networks from Single-Cell Human Embryo Datasets

-This folder contains supplementary information for the paper "Inferring Boolean networks from single-cell human embryo datasets: proof of concept with trophectoderm maturation" submitted for the ISBRA 2023 conference.
+This folder contains supplementary information for the paper "Inferring Boolean networks from single-cell human embryo datasets" of ISBRA 2023 conference.

-## `algorithm` folder
-Here, we provide an introduction of Answer-Set Programming (ASP) and the explaination line by line of the program implemented to maximize the number of pseudo-perturbations.

 ## `figs` folder
 In this folder, we provide the figures present in the paper.